How much does an LLC cost in Washington state?

 For example, if you form an LLC in Wyoming, but live in and conduct business in Washington, you’ll also need to register your Wyoming LLC in Washington (and pay fees).
 And you’ll end up paying Washington taxes anyway.
 This ends up leading to more costs and more headaches with no advantages.

 In summary, if you are a Washington resident, then yes, Washington is the best state to form an LLC.
 If you don’t live in and do business in Washington, then no, Washington probably isn’t a good state to start an LLC.

 Washington Corporations Division: Annual Reports

-Washington Department of Revenue: Business Licensing and renewals FAQs
+Washington Department of Revenue: Business Licensing FAQs

 Washington Corporations Division: Fee Schedule and Expedited Service

 Washington Corporations Division: Limited Liability Companies Online and Paper Registrations